 eXtensible Markup Language

-XML, or the eXtensible Markup Language, is a markup language that was designed to transport and store data.
+XML, or eXtensible Markup Language, was designed to transport and store data.
 The language is self-descriptive.

-This is because there are no limits to what you can name your XML tags – there are no predefined tags – and so you can choose names that precisely describe each point of data within an XML document.
+This is because there are no limits to what you can name your XML tags.
+There are no predefined tags, so you can choose names that precisely describe each point of data within an XML document.

 Let’s say you are creating a markup document to keep track of your favorite books.
 In XML, you could use the following structure:

 <book> <title>How to Win Friends and Influence People</title> <author>Dale Carnegie</author> <rating>⅘</rating> </book>

 In this example, we’ve created four tags:

 rating tags appear within our book tag.
 The book tag represents one entry in our XML file.